konmaris/MaestroSMS/GUIDE_CAPROVER_REACT.md

              app: "${{ secrets.APP_NAME }}"
              token: "${{ secrets.APP_TOKEN }}"
    ```

-3. Once the workflow mentioned above is succesfully created moving on to **Settings** tab of your repository and from within the **Security** group on the sidebar, click on the **Secrets** option and once the dropdown menu expands, click the option named **Actions**.
-There you will need to create 3 new secrets as shown below.

-   - **APP_TOKEN** that should contain the token we generated and copied to our clipboard earlier on this guide,
-   - **APP_NAME** that should contain the name of your CapRover application exactly as you typed it in the beginning, and lastly,
-   - **CAPROVER_SERVER** that should contain the address of your CapRover instance, strictly in this format `https://captain.yourdomain.com` (only change the `yourdomain.com` part)

 4. If you followed each step of this guide carefully, our app is ready to be deployed to the web!
 Go to your IDE and push the source files into your Github repository and after a few moments, your app will ready in production mode & SSL-enabled in a URL of this format `https://my-react-app.yourdomain.com` (replace `my-react-app` with the app name you chose earlier & `yourdomain.com` with your domain) and see the magic happen!